 Stephen, one of the original cast members, just disappeared from the series without explanation after the fourth season.
 According to some sources, Executive Meddling was the reason for his departure, and writer Roger Price didn't feel like writing the character out... so Stephen is gone from the series without any sort of explanation or acknowledgement that he ever existed.
 Very jarring, considering he was one of the first people we were introduced to, and was one of the two longest-serving cast members up to that point.

 Tyso disappeared at the same time as Stephen (also with no explanation).
 However, during the fourth season Tyso had been Demoted to Extra due to confusion over whether he'd be returning to the series.

-In the remake, Lisa disappeared after the first season and Kevin vanished after the second, with no mention made of either of them by anyone.
+In The Tomorrow People (2013), Lisa disappeared after the first season and Kevin vanished after the second, with no mention made of either of them by anyone.

 The Torkelsons was completely retooled as Almost Home for its second season, famously losing two of the family's five children in the process.

 Trailer Park Boys: Treena Lahey (Ellen Page) appears in the second season.
 She and her mom Barb were staying with Lahey over the summer.
 Barb became a Recurring Character, but Treena vanished after the season's end and was never referenced again.